Thivya01/SampleContractFirst-Stub/README.md

 3. As an out put you will get the " Symbol" of that string (eg.AMA)

-By logic Your input String will be changed to First three letters and it will get converted to Uppercase
+Logic applied here "In Your input String, Only First three letters is taken and the three letters will get converted to Uppercase"

 Eg: Input - "Acknowledgment"